OrqueIO/OrqueIO/test-utils/assert/README.md

 ## Compatibility

 OrqueIO Assert works with the corresponding version of OrqueIO (i.e., OrqueIO Assert 7.17.0 is compatible to OrqueIO 7.17.0).
-The compatibility between earlier versions are as shown [in the documentation](https://docs.camunda.org/manual/latest/user-guide/testing/#assertions-version-compatibility).
 OrqueIO Assert works with multiple Java versions (1.8+).
 All of this is continuously verified by executing around 500 test cases.

 ## Get started